|Nutritional Guidelines (per serving)|

 While it seems like a lot of ingredients at first glance, most of them are for the Dhansak masala powder.
 To make and store some for later, just double or triple the quantities from the recipe below, prepare, and store in an airtight container or freeze in a freezer container.

-- 500 grams chicken pieces of your choice - boneless
+- 500 grams of chicken pieces (of your choice, boneless)

 - 10 black peppercorns

 - 3 dry red chilies